 or by contacting our admissions counselors via 866-477-8795 or email firstname.lastname@example.org.

 What is the online experience like at Cumberland University?

 Currently our MBA, MAE, and RN-BSN programs are designed to be completed within a year.
 The time it takes for our degree completion program varies for each student.
 During a course of study, students will engage with instructors and classmates.

 Online students are taught by some of the best-known faculty in their fields.
 Most students develop strong relationships with their instructors.
 We often hear stories of how students credit those relationships for helping them have successful online education experience.

 Yes!
 Financial aid assistance is available through our office of Student Financial Services.
 Simply follow the steps outlined in the Tuition and Financial Services page or submit a request for assistance and a representative can help determine if you qualify.

 What are the computer requirements for online students?

 Our courses are compatible with Mac or PC platforms.
-Your admission counselor can help verify that you possess all necessary software requirements to facilitate your studies on the NET.WORK ™.
+Your admissions counselor can help verify that you possess all necessary software requirements to facilitate your studies on THE NET.WORK ™.